 - 2.16 Where the alleged misconduct could also constitute an offence under the Criminal Law, special provisions will apply and the School's own misconduct investigations or proceedings may be delayed until such time as the police and/or courts have completed their investigations and proceedings.
-In such circumstances, the Principal of the School will determine whether: - any action under this Policy and procedures should commence or proceed, including consideration by the Convictions Consideration Panel9 (see Criminal Records Policy), or - whether the matter should be held in abeyance pending the completion of police and/or court investigations and proceedings, or - whether any action already underway under this Policy and procedures should be deferred/suspended, and subsequently reviewed. - 2.17 In determining whether to commence or proceed with any action or process under this Policy, the School and Conservatoire are not bound by the outcome of any police or criminal investigation or prosecution. - 2.18 Where a current registered student obtains a criminal conviction, the matter will normally be immediately referred to the Convictions Consideration Panel for consideration under its procedures10, unless in the view of the School there is justifiable cause not to refer this matter immediately or to follow an alternative process (eg Support Through Studies). - 2.19 Where a student is the subject of a criminal investigation, the School will not take any internal disciplinary action against the student in relation to the matter which is the subject of the criminal investigation.
-However, the School may take any action deemed necessary for safeguarding, as outlined above (2.13).
-The School may also commence disciplinary action in relation to any matter which is not part of the criminal investigation (e.g. drug use).
+In such circumstances, the Executive Director will determine whether: - any action under this Policy and procedures should commence or proceed, including consideration by the Convictions Consideration Panel6 (see Criminal Records Policy), or - whether the matter should be held in abeyance pending the completion of police and/or court investigations and proceedings, or - whether any action already underway under this Policy and procedures should be deferred/suspended, and subsequently reviewed. - 2.17 In determining whether to commence or proceed with any action or process under this Policy, the School is not bound by the outcome of any police or criminal investigation or prosecution.

-9 See Criminal Records Policy Appendix 2
+6 See Criminal Records Policy Appendix 2